-ALL medications, both over-the-counter and prescription require a signed consent from the parent and a medical provider.
+ALL medications, both over-the-counter and prescription, require a signed consent from the parent and a medical provider.
 Please make sure that the teaching staff are aware of any medication needs your child may have at enrollment time or as soon as the medication has been prescribed.
-A meeting will be scheduled to verify prescriptions and doctor's orders to develop a care plan for the identified health needs.
+A Child Success Team Meeting will be scheduled to verify prescriptions and doctor's orders to develop a care plan for the identified health needs.
 Here are some specifics regarding our policy:

-- Over-the-counter (OTC) Medications: These include things like, diaper rash ointment and Tylenol.
+• Over-the-counter (OTC) Medications: Include diaper rash ointment, Tylenol, Benadryl, etc...
 These items must be labeled with the child's name and can only be used as directed on the label.
-Any use must be authorized by a physician in writing. - Prescription Medications (including samples): Must have a prescription label indicating the name of the child, dosage and frequency, how the medication is administered (ex: orally), expiration date of the medication, and the name and phone number of the physician.
+Any use must be authorized by a physician in writing.
+A Child Success Team Meeting will need to be scheduled prior to administering these medications in the classroom.

+- Prescription Medications (including samples): Must have a prescription label indicating the name of the child, dosage, frequency, how the medication is administered (ex: orally), expiration date of the medication, and the name and phone number of the physician.
 A medication log is used to document medication administration and is always available to parents.
-Copies are available upon request at anytime.
+Copies are available upon request at any time.
+A Child Success Team Meeting will need to be scheduled prior to administering these medications in the classroom.
+Children may not be able to attend classes until this meeting has taken place. - Topical Ointments: Include sunscreen, insect repellant, chapstick or lip balm, and lotion.
+The parent must complete a Topical Ointment Authorization Form.
+Use of these ointments does not require physician's authorization.